Nesvilab/FragPipe/docs/tutorial_DIA.md

  Please note that if DIA-Umpire fails or is interrupted, temporary files will cause issues if the process runs again.
 Make sure to delete any temporary files that are generated alongside the raw/mzML files before re-running FragPipe.

  ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/share-diaumpire.png)

-Example output from this workflow can be downloaded [here](https://www.dropbox.com/s/xwa86a0nua6bx3s/DIA_DIA-Umpire_SpecLib_Quant-results.zip?dl=1).

 <br>
 <br>